-We have also provided a similar version of this template, the IT
+There is also a similar version of this template, the

-Agreements subfolder), to be used when the sub-contractor entering into the
+, to be used when the sub-contractor entering into the agreement with the

-agreement with the main contractor is a personal service (or other
+main contractor is a personal service (or other intermediary) company

-accompanying that version for guidance about tax, employment status, and
+for guidance about tax, employment status, and IR35, where the

-IR35, where the sub-contractor engaged is such an intermediary company, and
+sub-contractor engaged is such an intermediary company, and the IT services

-the IT services are carried out for the intermediary by the individual IT
+are carried out for the intermediary by the individual IT specialist

 Optional phrases / clauses are enclosed in square brackets.
 These should be

 read carefully and selected so as to be compatible with one another.
 Unused